Lane is Available

 Harmonized Tariff System

-Colombia follows the Andean Community tariff system, with four main customs duty rates.
+Colombia’s import duty regime applies a range of tariff rates based on the classification of goods under the Harmonized System (HS).
 These range from 0% on capital goods and raw materials to 15-20% on consumer goods.
-Specific trade agreements, such as those with the U.S. and European Union, may reduce or eliminate certain tariffs.
+Specific trade agreements, such as those with the US and the European Union, may reduce or eliminate certain tariffs.

 Safety and Environmental Standards

 Colombia enforces technical standards and product certifications, particularly through its national standardization body, ICONTEC.
-Products like electronics and medical devices must meet Colombian technical regulations and be certified by accredited agencies.
+Products such as electronics and medical devices must comply with Colombian technical regulations and be certified by accredited agencies.

 Colombia adheres to international agreements on intellectual property protection, including TRIPS under the WTO.
 Data protection laws are evolving, and tech companies must comply with local data privacy regulations when handling customer information.